-9.1 There are circumstances where employees are expected to share information about a child, for example, when child protection issues arise.
-In such cases employees have a duty to pass information on without delay in line with school policy or local procedures.

-9.2 If employees are in doubt about whether to share information or keep it confidential, they should seek guidance from a senior leader or person with designated child protection responsibilities.

-9.3 Whilst employees who work with children and young people need to be aware of the need to listen to and support them, they must not make promises to keep secrets, neither should they request this of a child or young person under any circumstances.

-9.4 Employees should not be discussing work related issues in public places, including when using mobile phones.
-The school's Information Sharing Policy and Procedure is located in the Headteacher's office, on the school website and on Google spaces.
+- 9.1 There are circumstances where employees are expected to share information about a child, for example, when child protection issues arise.
+In such cases employees have a duty to pass information on without delay in line with school policy or local procedures. - 9.2 If employees are in doubt about whether to share information or keep it confidential, they should seek guidance from a senior leader or person with designated child protection responsibilities. - 9.3 Whilst employees who work with children and young people need to be aware of the need to listen to and support them, they must not make promises to keep secrets, neither should they request this of a child or young person under any circumstances. - 9.4 Employees should not be discussing work related issues in public places, including when using mobile phones.